Darboux frame: Adapted frames and the Gauss–Codazzi equations

 Let φ : M → En be an embedding of a p-dimensional smooth manifold into a Euclidean space.
-The space of adapted frames on M, denoted here by Fφ(M) is the collection of tuples (x; f1,...,fn) where x ∈ M, and the fi form an orthonormal basis of En such that f1,...,fp are tangent to φ(M) at φ(v).
+The space of adapted frames on M, denoted here by Fφ(M) is the collection of tuples (x; f1,...,fn) where x ∈ M, and the fi form an orthonormal basis of En such that f1,...,fp are tangent to φ(M) at φ(x).

 Several examples of adapted frames have already been considered.
 The first vector T of the Frenet–Serret frame (T, N, B) is tangent to a curve, and all three vectors are mutually orthonormal.
 Similarly, the Darboux frame on a surface is an orthonormal frame whose first two vectors are tangent to the surface.
 Adapted frames are useful because the invariant forms (ωi,ωji) pullback along φ, and the structural equations are preserved under this pullback.
 Consequently, the resulting system of forms yields structural information about how M is situated inside Euclidean space.
 In the case of the Frenet–Serret frame, the structural equations are precisely the Frenet–Serret formulas, and these serve to classify curves completely up to Euclidean motions.
 The general case is analogous: the structural equations for an adapted system of frames classifies arbitrary embedded submanifolds up to a Euclidean motion.